-Welcome back families and schools to the 2021-22 school year!
+Welcome back, families and schools to the 2022-22 school year!

 This month, we are discussing :

-We hope you will talk with your child tonight about being an UPstander.
-To reinforce the message at home:
+We hope you will talk with your child tonight about your cultural heritage:

 For over 20 years, Project Cornerstone has partnered with Silicon Valley schools, parents, and community organizations to deliver programs, trainings, and services that support youth to develop the social and emotional skills to grow into responsible, caring, and healthy adults who feel valued, respected, and known.
 Our children, families, and adults in our communities need support in social and emotional well-being, now more than ever.